e-scooter-2077/documentation/domain-analysis/domain-models/e-scooter/scooter-control.md

 - _powerSavingMaxSpeed_: the maximum speed a scooter can reach while in power saving mode;
 - _powerSavingThreshold_: the battery level below which the scooter goes in power saving mode.

-The policy of the scooters dictate that at any moment, the speed of a scooter should be below the desired max speed.
-Also, while in power saving mode the scooter must also obey to the powerSavingMaxSpeed rule.
+The policy of the scooters dictate that, at any moment, the speed of a scooter should be below the desired max speed.
+Also, while in power saving mode, the scooter must also obey to the powerSavingMaxSpeed rule.
 Therefore, at any moment the real maximum speed can be calculated as:

-- _desiredMaxSpeed_, if the scooter is in _active_ mode
+- _desiredMaxSpeed_, if the scooter is in _active_ mode.
-- _min(desiredMaxSpeed, powerSavingMaxSpeed)_, otherwise
+- _min(desiredMaxSpeed, powerSavingMaxSpeed)_, otherwise.

 Furthermore, a scooter can at any moment go in standby mode.
-This behavior is dicteted by the hardware mounted on the scooter itself, and cannot be changed easily.
+This behavior is dictated by the hardware mounted on the scooter itself.
+The system reacts to the switch by notyfing all services so that polices can be applied.

 ## Domain Events